umbertocicciaa/Theoretical-Computer-Science/README.md

 # Theoretical-Computer-Science
 This repository contains basic notes about Theoretical-Computer-Science course of Università Della Calabria.
-You can use this repo for review but not for study as proofs of the theorems are missing
+You can use this repo for review but not for study as proofs of the theorems are missing.
+If you like share and star the repository :)

 ## Table of Contents
 - [Languages](#languages)